aaronmerino/personal-website/public/posts/2023-07-11/text.md

 In the image, we can see that by assuming the opposite of F (~F), we were able to derive ~A, ~B, and ~C!
 But this contradicts our statement <HighlightedText backgroundColor='yellow' text='A or B or C'>!
 So, F must be <HighlightedText backgroundColor='green' text='true'>!

-You might be wondering how, let's say, the statements ~F and <HighlightedText backgroundColor='yellow' text='A -> F'> give us ~A?
+You may be curious about how the expressions ~F and <HighlightedText backgroundColor='yellow' text='A -> F'> lead to the conclusion of ~A?
 Lets look at the fourth image <FigureButton fname='2023-07-11/images/pg4.png'>.

 In logic, statements of the form <HighlightedText backgroundColor='yellow' text='A -> F'> is known as a <HighlightedText backgroundColor='green' text='conditional statement'>.
 Here are the possibilites of the truth values for <HighlightedText backgroundColor='yellow' text='A -> F'>: